John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 John Garfield and HUAC Suspicions

-The Hollywood Anti-Nazi League and the American League for Peace and Democracy were each run by communists, and both leagues did have communist members.
+The Hollywood Anti-Nazi League and the American League for Peace and Democracy were both run by communists, and both leagues had communist members.

 Strawberries for Everyone